J.A.K.Q. Dengekitai

 J.A.K.Q.
-Dengekitai (ジャッカー電撃隊, Jakkā Dengekitai) (Note: Pronounced "Jacker".), known in the Philippines as Lucky Aces, is a Japanese tokusatsu television show and the second installment in the Super Sentai metaseries.
-It aired from 8 April to 23 December 1977, replacing Himitsu Sentai Gorenger and itself being replaced by Battle Fever J. It was created by Shotaro Ishinomori and featured 35 episodes.
-It marks the first appearance of a White Ranger in the franchise.
+Dengekitai (ジャッカー電撃隊, Jakkā Dengekitai), (Note: Pronounced "Jacker".) is a 1977 Japanese television tokusatsu series broadcast by TV Asahi.
+The series is the second installment of Super Sentai.
+Directed by Koichi Takemoto, it stars Yoshitaka Tamba, Shichiro Gou, Mitchi Love, Yuusuke Kazato, Hiroshi Miyauchi and Masashi Ishibashi.
+It aired from April 8 to December 23, 1977, replacing Himitsu Sentai Gorenger and itself being replaced by Battle Fever J. It marks the first appearance of a White Ranger in the franchise.
 Toei distributes the series internationally under the title The Jackers.
+The series was released in the Philippines under the title Lucky Aces.

 Synopsis

-Iron Claw is the leader of a global criminal empire known as "Crime".
-Crime has a network of wealthy, influential sympathizers and employs an army of faceless, leather-masked thugs and cyborg assassins.
+Iron Claw is the leader of a global criminal empire known as "Crime", which has a network of wealthy, influential sympathizers and employs an army of faceless, leather-masked thugs and cyborg assassins.
 It seeks to become the most powerful mafia organization in the world.

 To combat the threat of Crime, the International Science Special Investigation Squad (国際科学特捜隊, Kokusai Kagaku Tokusō Tai) is formed.
 The focus of the series is ISSIS' battles against Crime in Tokyo and Japan.

 Tokyo's ISSIS branch commander, Daisuke Kujirai, proposes a radical experiment.
 Taking the code name "Joker", he recruits four young test subjects to undergo his cyborg enhancement project: Goro Sakurai, a multi-talented athlete and Olympic Gold medalist; Ryu Higashi, a disgraced boxing champion; Karen Mizuki, a policewoman who has been critically injured; and Bunta Daichi, an oceanographer who is clinically dead and is being cryogenically sustained.
 All four are surgically altered and given various bionic enhancements as well as energy manipulation powers.
 They are given the code name J.A.K.Q.
 Dengekitai, or J.A.K.Q (pronounced "Jacker"), and the mission to destroy Crime.
 Later in the series Joker leaves to head ISSIS' advanced engineering branch, and Sokichi Banba, a master of disguise and a cyborg, becomes their new boss, known as Big One.